 Other than that, there are many other shops.
 Alghero is the birth place of Antonio Marras, a well known Italian designer, and he obviously has his atelier in the city – right by Porta a Mare.

 Try local food and wine

-Alghero Sardinia is famous for its seafood restaurants.
-The most famous (and also expensive) dish to try there is lobster “alla catalana” – Catalan style lobster served with thin slices of tomatoes and onions.
+Alghero is famous for its seafood restaurants.
+The most famous (and also expensive) dish to try there is lobster “alla catalana” – Catalan style lobster which is boiled and then served with thin slices of tomatoes and onions.
 There are many places that serve it, but make sure to book in advance.

 If you want to have dinner at a local fisherman’s place, check out this experience here.

 In terms of wine, Alghero is home to some terrific vineyards.
 The most famous one is Tenute Sella e Mosca, founded in 1899.
 You can go on a wine tour that can last up to 3 hours and the price varies between €15 and €50 depending on how many tastings you opt for.

 The following are the best restaurants in Alghero:

 AL VECCHIO MULINO – The best pizzeria in the historic center of town.

 FOCACCERIA MILESE – Budget friendly place for a quick lunch.
 Very informal, and totally yummy.